 NICE: GPs should review care plans of heart failure patients every six months

-NICE draft guidelines have recommended that GPs review the care plans of chronic heart failure patient care plans at least every six months.
+NICE draft guidelines have recommended that GPs review the care plans of chronic heart failure patients at least every six months.

 The guidelines, which formally outlined that each patient with heart failure must have a care plan, said that this review should happen even if the person is being routinely managed by a heart failure specialist, as it will address ‘wider concerns’.

 While many specialists agree that these 'high risk' patients need regular reviews, some GPs have said that the frequency should be determined by the patient and their clinical team.